HansKindberg-Net/HansKindberg-EPiServer-NuGet-Packages-Temporary/README.md

 "$(SolutionDir).nuget\NuGet.exe" pack "$(ProjectDir)$(ProjectName).nuspec" -Properties Configuration=$(ConfigurationName) -Version "X.X.X.X"
 </pre>
 * Change **Properties** (project) -> **Build** -> **Advanced...** -> **Debug Info:** to **none** for all configurations **Debug/Release**.
 This is to avoid [Project-name].pdb files in the output directory.

-To be able to build the packages you have to copy %PROGRAMFILES%\EPiServer to the solution root.

 Reminder: Maybe we should delete the Debug configuration.